dc0dr/ecommerce-shopping-app-react-native/README.md

 # Expected Deadline
 * 5th November 2021 <br />
-Might change if our TA is in a good mood (I hope he enters a good mood)
+The date might change if our TA is in a good mood (I hope he enters a good mood)